SpatialDeploy/SpatialJS/README.md

 - `SPLVPlayer.set_scrubbing(value: bool)`: same as `set_playing`, but doesn't update the visual pause/play button.
 Useful for if you want to implement a scrubber yourself.
 - `SPLVPlayer.set_scrubber_position(value: Number)`: sets the position of the visual playhead, does NOT affect the actual spatial. `value` must be in the range `[0, 100]`.
 - `SPLVPlayer.set_time(value: Number)`: sets the current time within the spatial to play from, updating the scrubber position if the `update-scrubber-position` attribute is `"true"`.
+- `SPLVPlayer.set_camera(camera: Object)`: sets the current camera position/paramters.
+The camera object must have attributes `radiusMin`, `radiusMax`, `radius`, `theta` and `phi`.
+These are the standard mathematical quantities used for spherical coordinates.

 You can also set callbacks at various important events in the playing of a spatial, here is an example of each of them:
 ```js